 Find out how to make Christmas tree oil.

 5. Christmas tree butter

 Want to add a smear of subtle Christmas flavor to your morning toast?
-Make Christmas tree sugar cookies (with the assistance of Christmas tree sugar)?
+Or make Christmas tree sugar cookies with the assistance of Christmas tree sugar?
 You’ll need to make Christmas tree butter.

 - Find out how to make Christmas tree butter